itsolver/the-island-engineer/content/services/construction-engineering-certification.md

 service_type: Engineering
 content_blocks:
   - _bookshop_name: hero-two-column
-    heading: SMBI Foundation Design
+    heading: Construction Engineering Certification
     body: >-
-      Island Consulting is at the forefront of foundation design and site classification, providing the foundation for successful building projects across Australia.
-With our expertise and a NATA accredited lab, we deliver precise foundation planning for any construction.
-Click the "Get a Quote" button to ensure your project starts on solid ground with Island Consulting.
+      At Island Consulting, we provide comprehensive construction engineering certification services, including Frame Inspections, Foundation Inspections, Retaining Wall Inspections, and Post Construction Inspections.
+Our expert team ensures that your project meets all necessary standards and complies with local regulations.
+We utilize advanced techniques to accurately assess and certify various aspects of your construction, helping you achieve compliance and optimize your building's safety and quality.
+Click the "Get a Quote" button to secure our professional certification services for your project.
     image:
       image_url: /uploads/energy-dashboard-4.jpg
-      image_alt: An example energy dashboard on a screen
+      image_alt: An example of a construction site inspection
     button:
       enabled: true
-      button_url: /get-a-quote?service=smbi_foundation_design
+      button_url: /get-a-quote?service=smbi_construction_certification
       button_text: Get a Quote
       open_in_new_tab: false
   - _bookshop_name: numbers